North Burnaby Club

-- Plans, organizes, and implements recreational, social and/or educational activities and programs designed to meet the needs of the children/youth who visit the Club programs.
+- Plans, organizes, and implements recreational, social and/or educational activities and programs achieving BGC’s Outcomes to meet the needs of the children/youth who visit the Club programs.

 - Ensures that the physical, emotional, social, safety, well-being, first aid, and nutritional needs of participants are met within BGC program standards, guidelines, and policies.

-- Plans and implements regular special events such as parent information nights, Halloween, social events, and day camps.
+- Plans and implements events for Club Members and their families such as parent information nights, Halloween, social events, and day camps.

 - Provides behaviour management techniques and other best practices as outlined in the training segments.